tldr-pages/tldr/pages/common/terminalizer.md

 # terminalizer

-> Utility program which records the terminal and generate animated GIFs or share a video.
+> Record the terminal, generate animated GIFs and a web player, and optionally upload to terminalizer.com.
+> See also: `asciinema`.
 > More information: <https://terminalizer.com>.

 - Create the global configuration directory: